netscaler/nitrox/README.md

 # Nitrox
 Configure Citrix Netscaler loadbalancing for container platforms such as Docker Swarm and Mesos Marathon.
-Currently only Docker Swarm is supported.

 # Theory of Operation
 1. Containers that form a load-balanced backend for an app/microservice are labeled with the same label (e.g., com.citrix.lb.appname=AccountService, or AccountService)